shadowbq/McAfee_Facter/README.md

 ## Facter for windows

 This `facter.exe` has links against a slew a `.dlls` that are required for operation, and they are included in the `*.msi` package.

+## MSI Build Process

+Using the WiX Editor with the new Wix Binary tools to build the MSI.